Procurement Glossary

 Supply chain resilience management: definition & important aspects for buyers

 Supply chain resilience management is gaining strategic importance in an increasingly volatile business world, as it enables companies to anticipate disruptions and make their supply chains more resilient.
-This structured overview shows how procurement can use targeted measures and tools to sustainably strengthen the resilience of the supply chain and thus make a decisive value contribution to the company.
+This structured overview shows how Procurement can use targeted measures and tools to strengthen the resilience of the supply chain in the long term and thus make a decisive value contribution for the company.

 Supply chain resilience management in a nutshell: